nbari/DALMP/docs/Quickstart.rst

 .. note::
-   When using SSL, `OpenSSL <http://www.php.net/openssl>`_ support must be enable for this to work.
+   When using SSL, PHP `OpenSSL <http://www.php.net/openssl>`_ support must be enable for this to work.